buddy/terraform-provider-buddy/docs/resources/buddy_integration.md

 `PROJECT` - only project members can use the integration

+`PRIVATE_IN_PROJECT` - only creator of the integration in specified project can use it

 `ADMIN_IN_PROJECT` - only workspace administrators in specified project can use the integration

 `GROUP_IN_PROJECT` - only group members in specified project can use the integration